cloudflare/cloudflare-docs/products/fundamentals/src/content/notifications/configure-create/edit-notification.md

 ## Edit webhooks

-You can only edit the name of webhooks.
+You can only edit the name of webhooks and/or delete them.

 1. Sign in to your [Cloudflare dashboard](https://dash.cloudflare.com/login).
 1. Go to **Notifications**.